Skip Navigation

 Credits: 1.5 (1.5 Lecture Hours)

-This course focuses on supply chain sustainability by covering issues related to employment and labor compliance in global value chains.
-Compliance with national law and international labor standards is increasingly important and often highly scrutinized by the public, governments, and international organizations.
+Supply chain sustainability including issues related to employment and labor compliance in global value chains; compliance with national law and international labor standards highly scrutinized by the public, governments, and international organizations.

 Thematic Area: Resilient and Sustainable Energy, Energy Policy and Management